estefaniavazquez/ECSE429/todos/README.md

 # Todo API Test Suite (JUnit 4 + Maven)

-This is a simple JUnit 4 test suite for the Thingifier Todo API.
-It runs against the server on http://localhost:4567 and uses plain Java.
-Tests are executed using Maven.
+This project is a JUnit 4 test suite for the **Thingifier Todo API**.
+It runs against the local server at http://localhost:4567 and uses plain Java.
+All tests are executed using **Maven**.

 ---

 ## Test Coverage

-The tests check that the server is running and clean up after each test to keep results independent.
-They cover basic JSON and XML requests.
+The tests make sure the server starts correctly and clean up data after each run.
+They cover basic JSON and XML requests for the main API endpoints.

 For `/todos`, the suite tests:
-- `GET` in both JSON and XML
+- `GET` in JSON and XML
 - `POST` for valid and malformed payloads
 - `HEAD` and `OPTIONS`
-- `PUT` and `DELETE` to confirm correct error codes since they’re not supported
+- `PUT`, `DELETE`, and `PATCH` to confirm correct error codes (these are not supported)

 For `/todos/:id`, the suite tests:
 - `GET` with valid and invalid IDs
 - `PUT` with valid and malformed data
 - `HEAD`, `OPTIONS`, and `DELETE` including double deletion
-- `PATCH` is skipped because Java’s built-in client does not support it
+- `PATCH` requests return `405 Method Not Allowed`

-For `/todos/:id/categories` and `/todos/:id/tasksof`, the suite tests `GET`, `HEAD`, and `OPTIONS`.
+For `/todos/:id/categories` and `/todos/:id/tasksof`, the suite tests:
+- `GET` requests for data
+- `HEAD` to check headers
+- `OPTIONS` to verify supported methods

 ---